 Kathy has been a key member of Redstone leadership since she joined the firm in 2014.
 Prior to Redstone, she helped foundations integrate more equitable, community-centered approaches to their global health investments at the Ethical, Social and Cultural Program for Global Health at the University of Toronto.
 Previously, Kathy was a Greenwall Fellow at the Berman Institute of Bioethics at Johns Hopkins University and the Kennedy Institute of Ethics at Georgetown University, and a Marshall Scholar at Oxford University and the London School of Economics and Political Science.

-Kathy lives in Boulder, Colorado with her two daughters, Annika and Siri.
+Kathy lives in Boulder, Colorado with her two daughters.
 Other loves in her life include running and riding bikes in the mountains, poetry, skiing, and gardening.

 - London School of Economics, PhD Philosophy, Logic, and the Scientific Method